nels2248/scs/README.md

-# Scrape of Castlelake Article Posts To Display Blogs into 5 Groups by 2 Common Keywords
+# Scrape of Superior Consulting Services Article Posts To Display Blogs into 5 Groups by 2 Common Keywords

 ## Overview
 This project scapes the Superior Consulting Services Blog Postings and groups them into 5 categories by the 3 most common words.
 It then displays a line chart of the cumulative posts over time.